 The right way to get more potassium into your diet is to prefer natural foods over processed products.

 Accordingly, buying natural salt that contains more potassium than others, such as Himalayan Pink Salt, is a great start.

 7. Weight Loss

 Despite acting as its natural counterpart, salt still takes the blame for another white crystal’s adverse health effects.

 Since it results in secondary diseases such as type 2 diabetes, polycystic ovary syndrome (PCOS), or metabolic syndrome, one shouldn’t trivialize insulin resistance.

 In addition to its primary function as a storage hormone responsible for weight gain, insulin also retains sodium in the kidneys.

-When one consumes too little sodium through food, it ensures that sodium remains in the body to provide muscle and nerve function.
+Consuming too little sodium through food ensures sodium remains in the body to provide muscle and nerve function.